jolpica/jolpica-f1-data/README.md

 # jolpica-f1-data
-Data imports and corrections for the jolpica-f1 api
+Data imports and corrections for the jolpica-f1 api.

+# Contributing
+Coming soon.